 What is the Amazon Fire TV?

 The fundamental proposition is the same – this is a little box that streams Amazon Video and other big-name video services.
-It’s sleeker and faster but, as ever, you’ll need an Amazon account to get the most out of it.
+It’s sleeker and faster but, really, you’ll need an Amazon account to get the most out of it.

 Amazon Fire TV – Design